Seanhru/PanicAtTheDeadline/README.md

   - `All-seasons.csv` — original data file
   - `Metadata.md` — description of data
   - `cleaned_dataset.csv` — cleaned data file ready to be used in modeling
-  - `filtered_data.csv` — data for only the top ten characters

 - **Output**
   - `Confusion_Matrix.png` — confusion matrix from model